rizwanrockzz/portfolio-website/README.md

 })
 ```

-- Added two new commands in scripts section of package.json
+- Added two new commands in scripts section of package.json.

-    - Copying CNAME file in every deployment as all our files will be removed and fresh files will be updated in the process CNAME file will also be removed but CNAME file is required for custom domain so adding a command in predeploy to copy the file to dist folder
+- Copying CNAME file in every deployment as all our files will be removed and fresh files will be updated in the process CNAME file will also be removed but CNAME file is required for custom domain so adding a command in predeploy to copy the file to dist folder.

 ```diff
 "scripts": {